runtimeco/mynewt-pkg-app/README.md

-# Sample Package Definition
+# Sample App Definition

-This is a basic definition of a sample Mynewt package.
+This is a basic definition of a sample Mynewt app package.

 The source files are located in the src/ directory.

-Header files are located in include/
+pkg.yml contains the base definition of the app.

-pkg.yml contains the base definition of the package.
+syscfg.yml contains setting definitions and overrides.

 Any questions?
 Please refer to the documentation at http://mynewt.apache.org/ or ask questions on dev@mynewt.apache.org